Skip to main content

 6. Soundbeds

-Musical recordings of simple chord progressions created by top producers to underscore moments with ambience.
+Musical recordings of simple chord progressions created by top producers to underscore moments with ambience. 🌐Browser Soundbeds

 Navigate to the song you would like to add to your setlist.
 For the purpose of this guide, we are adding Champion by Bethel Music.
+Simply click "Add" to add the song, or change any of the available settings for a song.

-1. Choose the Saved Arrangement
+1. Choose a Named Arrangement

 Save mixer settings, song section order, and many other customized song edits as a recallable song arrangement.
-Learn more.
+Learn more about 📖Named Arrangements.

 2. Select Tracks Product